 The results obtained with behavioural and DNA analysis show that the mating system of the Sea Lion Island population is strongly polygynous, with only very few males mating and even less achieving an high reproductive success.
-Genetic results are well in agreement with behavioural estimate of reproductive The success. number of pups sired as estimated from the observed distribution of matings is only different slightly from the number of pups calculated from DNA markers comparison This that the observed means distribution of matings is actual representative of the of pups number sired by different males.
-In each harem, harem holder get the the majority of the paternities. regardless of the harem size.
+Genetic results are well in agreement with behavioural estimate of reproductive The success. number of pups sired as estimated from the observed distribution of matings is only different slightly from the number of pups calculated from DNA markers comparison This means that the observed distribution of matings is representative of the actual of pups by number sired different males.
+In each harem, harem holder the get the the majority of paternities, regardless of the harem size.
 This means that harem holders are able to effectively manage the very complex social situation in which breeding happens, successfully stopping the continuous attempts of peripheral males to mate.